-For cold water (2A) streams the standard is ≤10 mg/L and for warm water (2B) streams the standard is ≤30 mg/L (blue dashed line).
+For cold water (2A) streams the standard is ≤10 mg/L and for warm water (2B) streams the standard is ≤30 mg/L\ (blue dashed line).
 These standards apply from April through September; however, data shown here includes the entire monitoring season which goes from snowmelt (mid-March) through November 1st (Figure 21).
 Sample medians were below the state standard at all stations during baseflow conditions.
 At the six cold water monitoring sites, sample medians were at or above the standard during runoff monitoring.
-During snowmelt events in March and October, samples medians remained below the standard.
+During snowmelt events in March, samples medians were above the standard for most sites.